 I. Tuition Assistance Policy

 The overriding purpose of the tuition assistance program at Tallulah Falls School is to welcome qualified students who would not be able to attend without financial aid.
 TFS is committed to providing an education to students who desire a private school environment, regardless of socioeconomic, racial, ethnic, or religious background.
 To fulfill these goals, TFS supports an extensive need-based tuition assistance program.
 Academic merit scholarships are given to students at TFS regardless of a family’s ability to pay.
-Academic merit scholarships are based upon the academic record of a student only.
+Academic merit scholarships are based only upon the academic record of the student applicant.

 Awards are made only to students who qualify for aid on the basis of demonstrated financial need.
 To demonstrate need, families must meet criteria established by FACTS Grant & Aid Assessment.
 Families must complete the financial aid application located on the FACTS Grant & Aid Assessment website and submit required documentation.
 Once the level of need is established, the Financial Aid Committee meets to determine the level of award.
 To remain eligible for financial assistance, families must submit tax returns annually.